 Domain name registrars are very good about emailing reminders that you need to renew a domain, so do ensure emails from the company you use to register your domain are coming through and not getting filtered into your spam folder.

-I would never use any company other than SiteSell for building an online business.
+I would never use any product other than Solo Build It!
+(SBI!) for building an online business.
 They are far more than just a domain registrar.
 They show you step by step exactly how to build a successful online business.
-SiteSell is the reason why I know how to choose a great domain name (including the tricks about checking a domain's history, and keeping it short to please search engines), and they are the reason why my site gets far more traffic than most sites online.
+Solo Build It! is the reason why I know how to choose a great domain name (including the tricks about checking a domain's history, and keeping it short to please search engines), and they are the reason why my site gets far more traffic than most sites online.

 There's a lot to know about building an online business, and, unfortunately, there's a lot of junk information online.
-SiteSell gives me the correct, research-backed information and saves me from wading through all of the junk.
+Solo Build It! gives me the correct, research-backed information and saves me from wading through all of the junk so I can focus on building my business.

 Sell Your Crafts Online - 9 Tips for Choosing a Domain Name